AdlanSADOU/EPIJAM/README.md

 # EPIJAM - Epitech Game Jam

-This project was built using Unity 2019.3.6f1 (64-bit)

-Game binaries can be found under the /Build folder in this root directory
+This project was built using Unity 2019.3.6f1 (64-bit) Game binaries can be found under the /Builds folder.

 KEYS
 	SPACE		jump